Alexandr Bilinkis

-Alexandr Bilinkis (born 28 June 1968, Kishinev, Moldavian SSR, Soviet Union) – businessman, public and diplomatic figure, philanthropist.
+Alexandr Bilinkis (born 28 June 1968, Chișinău, Moldavian SSR, Soviet Union) is a businessman, public and diplomatic figure, philanthropist.

-Alexandr Bilinkis is known as a successful entrepreneur, one of the largest investors in the food industry of Moldova.
+Bilinkis is known as a successful entrepreneur, one of the largest investors in the food industry of Moldova.
 As public figure, is known as: the President of the Jewish Community of Moldova, member of the Executive Council of the European Jewish Fund.
 He is the Honorary Consul of the United Mexican States in Moldova.
 Actively performs charitable and sponsorship activities.

 Biography

 He was born into the family of geologists and members of the Academy of Sciences of the Republic of Moldova (MSSR).

 Social activity

 Jewish Community of Moldova

 Since 2002 Alexandr Blinkis has been actively involved in the Jewish Community life.
 In 2006 he was elected as co-President of the Jewish Community of Moldova, in September 2013 was unanimously elected as President of the Jewish Community of Moldova.

 Participates in cultural heritage perseveration projects of the Jewish community in Moldova.
 Within the framework of activities concerning festive events of the 70th anniversary of Moldova's liberation from fascism and the end of World War II, has initiated and participated in organizing and financing of the reconstruction of the memorial complex to the "Victims of Fascism".

 Since 2006, Alexandr Bilinkis has been the member of the Executive Council of the European Jewish Fund, a non-governmental organization contributing to the development of European Jewry and promotion of tolerance and mutual respect in Europe.

-In 2006, on the occasion of the holiday of Simchat Torah and in memory of his ancestors, he gave to the Jewish cultural center "KEDEM" in Chisinau the Torah Scroll as present.
+In 2006, on the occasion of the holiday of Simchat Torah and in memory of his ancestors, he gave to the Jewish cultural center "KEDEM" in Chișinău the Torah Scroll as present.

 At the Extraordinary General Assembly Session in 2017, he was elected as Vice-President of the Euro-Asian Jewish Congress.